baha-a/YoloV3_ObjectDetection_real-time_on_screen/README.md

 # YoloV3 Real-Time Object Detection on Screen With GradScreen and Tensorflow Libraries
-Yolov3 is an algorithm that uses deep convolutional neural networks to perform object detection.
-This repository implements Yolov3 using TensorFlow 2.0.

 ```bash
 This Project has beeen supported by the Turkish-German Univeristy
 Supervised by Dr.-Ing.
 Soner Emec